Artikel 1. Definitions

 Artikel 12.
 Complaints and limitation period

 12.2.
-Once the complaint has been submitted the client will give The Trademark Office the opportunity to look into whether it is well-founded and, if necessary, another opportunity to carry out the agreed work.
+Once the complaint has been submitted the client will give Trademark Office B.V. the opportunity to look into whether it is well-founded and, if necessary, another opportunity to carry out the agreed work.

 Artikel 13.
 Dissolution and suspension

 13.1.
 Trademark Office B.V. is authorised to suspend compliance with its obligations or to dissolve the contract if:

 - after entering into the agreement, Trademark Office B.V. becomes aware of circumstances that it good grounds to presume give that the client will not meet his obligations;